fishnix/serendipity_event_aws/README.md

 	*	Utility to check for out of sync repository
 	* 	Swap out links/src to local files with those at S3 on demand per site
 	*	Swap out links/src to local files with those at S3 on demand per entry
-	*	Setup cache only mode so sync doesn't have to happen
+	*	Cache only mode so sync doesn't have to happen (s9y "knows" what objects are in S3)

 ##What you will need to use this plugin:
 	* AWS Account